riceric22/riceric22.github.io/moml.md

 2. **Linear & functional analysis.** Review: linear algebra.
 Fundamentals: function spaces.
 Example: representer theorems.
 3. **Calculus & optimization.** Review: Multivariate calculus.
 Fundamentals: optimization.
 Example: convergence rates.

-We will accompany these topics with several examples demonstrating how these core techniques are used to prove fundamental results about machine learning algorithms.
+These topics will be accompanied with several examples demonstrating how these core techniques are used to prove fundamental results about machine learning algorithms.
 In particular, we will prove several hallmark theoretical results from machine learning: genearlization bounds that explain why learning from data works, representer theorems that identify what functions models can learn, and convergence rates that control how long it takes to learn models.

 **Grading**: There will be approximately 10 homeworks (estimated weekly) totaling 50% of your grade.
 There will also be 3 midterms at 15% each, one per focus area.
 5% for in-class participation.